jart/cosmopolitan/ape/specification.md

 ### Thread Information Block (TIB)

-The Actually Portable Exccutable Thread Information Block (TIB) is defined by this version of the specification as follows:
+The Actually Portable Executable Thread Information Block (TIB) is defined by this version of the specification as follows:

 - The 64-bit TIB self-pointer is stored at offset 0x00.